VF Corp profit lifted by lower cotton costs, Vans sales gains

-BRIEF-Avnet expands share repurchase program by $500 mln; raises dividend by 5.9 pct

-* Avnet expands share repurchase program by $500 million; increases dividend by 5.9%

-July 19 VF Corp, owner of the brands like Wrangler jeans and The North Face outdoor clothing, reported higher quarterly adjusted earnings, helped by lower cotton costs and rising sales of high-margin merchandise.
+VF Corp (VFC.N), owner of the brands like Wrangler jeans and The North Face outdoor clothing, reported higher quarterly adjusted earnings, helped by lower cotton costs and rising sales of high-margin merchandise.

 Revenue rose 3.6 percent to $2.2 billion, with the biggest gains at its North Face and high-margin Vans brands, making up for a decline in its Timberland brand, it said on Friday.